-International Student Orienation will occur on Friday August 23, 2013.
+International Student Orientation will occur the week of August 17, 2015.
 Information will be emailed to new students.

-Students will receive a Welcome Guide along with their I-20 Form*.
+Students will receive an electronic Welcome Guide along with their I-20 Form.
 Transportation information is contained in the packet.
 Students should review the information before finalizing their flight arrangements.
 The International Programs Office will help students with their initial travel to campus (if needed).

 *Shippensburg University mails I-20 forms and visa instructions via United States Postal Service (USPS) Express International.
 Once admitted, to receive your I-20 forms and instructions you must first submit your Enrollment Confirmation Deposit/ I-20.
 Once the deposit is received and processed, admission packages are mailed within 5-7 business days.
 The standard delivery time is 4 to 6 weeks, depending on the country it is being shipped to.

 Immediately upon arrival on campus, holders of F-1 visas (graduate and undergraduate) are required to report to the International Programs Office in Ceddia Union Building Room 221.
 Directions to the office can be found at the left of this page.
 Students need to bring their passport, I-94 (Arrival/Departure Record), and their I-20.

 International students must complete an International Student Information Sheet and health insurance verification each semester.
 International students must carry a full-time course load each semester (nine credits for graduate students and 12 credits for undergraduate students).